Cyprien Gaillard Roots Canal

 In this installation, as in his oeuvre as a whole, Gaillard stresses that construction and destruction are not contradictory concepts.
 Instead, they are two sides of the same process, closely linked in time.
 In order to erect new buildings, it is necessary to accept the disappearance of what already exists, be it a landscape, another building or a no-man’sland.
 The construction of the new always involves the destruction of what went before.

-This train of thought is pursued and extended by Sober City (2015), a series of pictures on show in the same room: as a visual counterpoint to the excavator shovels, Polaroid photographs hang on the walls at irregular intervals, in their familiar modest size, forming an urban backdrop.
+This train of thought is pursued and extended by Sober City (2015), a series of pictures.
 The photographs are double-exposed: views of New York layered over a fragment of amethyst from the city’s Museum of Natural History.
 As a result of this merging of two motifs via double exposure, the pictures seem to have been taken through a prism.
 A building, a bus, a sculpture or a tree – the urban components are barely recognizable.
 Under the viewer’s gaze they seem to crystallize, like in J. G. Ballard’s sci-fi novel The Crystal World where a mysterious phenomenon causes humans, animals and plants to gradually transform into crystalline structures.
 Thanks to the use of Polaroid paper, a fragile, ephemeral support that fades over time, and the choice of motifs, the Sober Cities mirror the continual (excavator-driven) metamorphosis of the city in its state of perpetual tension between the preservation of architectural heritage and the construction of new buildings.

 KOE (2015) follows a large-format, wall-filling projection of a video showing a swarm of exotic birds above the luxury shopping streets of Düsseldorf.